GiovaneIwamoto/GiovaneIwamoto/README.md

 </h2>

 <p align="center">
-I am an AI/ML & Cloud Computing professional with experience in developing scalable generative AI solutions.
-My expertise includes large language models (LLMs), knowledge bases for intelligent search, and real-time data processing.
-I work with serverless architectures, optimizing workflows through automation and integrating advanced techniques such as Agents, Chains, and contextual memory management.
-Additionally, I have experience in natural language processing (NLP), computer vision, and containerized applications, always following best practices to build secure, reliable, and high-performance solutions.
+I am an AI/ML & Cloud Computing professional primarily focused on the design and development of AI Agents.
+My expertise is centered on building agentic systems with best practices that ensure scalability, reliability, and maintainability.
+I work with agent architectures, applying advanced approaches such as Context Engineering and Prompt Engineering.
+I also design Agentic RAG pipelines that integrate retrieval with agents to achieve more accurate, grounded, and context-aware outcomes.
+In addition, I leverage Agent-to-Agent (A2A) communication and the Model Context Protocol (MCP) as key protocols for orchestrating interactions and context management in multi-agent environments.
+To ensure robustness at scale, I adopt strong practices in evaluations and observability, continuously testing, monitoring, and optimizing system performance.
 </p>

 <div align="center">